soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 Investigating the issue, it was realized that the extension methods were not consistently defined on all number types.
-As the compiler could not find methods (like `round` on `Int`) the implicit numeric conversions were kicking in, converting and mangling numbers silently.
+As the compiler could not find methods on some type (like `round` on `Int`) implicit numeric conversions were kicking in, silently converting and mangling numbers to another type that had them.

 In response, people tried to put band-aid around it. `round` was added to every number implicitly convertible to `Float` to avoid triggering the implicit conversion.

+But even if all the missing methods on numbers were filled in, these efforts are easily defeated, as extension methods are statically dispatched.
-But as extension methods are statically dispatched (they only _look_ like instance methods) the issue is just pushed down another layer:
+(Extension methods only _look_ like instance methods, but act like static methods.)
+Thus the issue is just pushed down another layer:

 ```scala
 123456789.round == 123456789 // fixed